Coal is a fossil

 Coal is an organic sediment consisting of a complex mixture of substances.

 Humic More common and originates from peat deposits

 consisting mostly of organic debris deposited in situ

 Sapropelic Derived from redeposited (allochthonous) resistant

 plant fragments such as spores or aquatic plants.

 The sapropelic coals can be further subdivided into:

-restricted supply of oxygen.
-Peat forming environments are known generally
+a restricted supply of oxygen.
+Peat forming environments are known

-or swamps.
-Peat forming environments isolated subsiding basins produce
+peat bogs, or swamps.
+Peat forming environments isolated subsiding

 The type of original plant input, the availability of nutrients, climatic